The Story of Little Kims

 The journey of a thousand miles begins with a single step...

-In this blog, I've decided to make it a little more personal than the blogs you see on brand websites out there.
-Rather than trying to give you parenting advice, of which I am no expert, although I have my own philosophies, I've decided instead to share with you all the stories in between the beginning and the end of building a brand.
+In this blog, I've decided to make it a little more personal than the blogs you see on brand websites out there, and to share with you all the stories in between.

-I'll share the moments of inspiration, the struggles, the milestones achieved, and feature amazing people I meet along the way... to give you deeper insight into what it really takes to build a brand.
+I'll share inspiration, behind the scenes, new product launches, milestones achieved, causes we support, and feature amazing people I meet along the way... to give you deeper insight into all the inner workings of a brand.

 So, here begins the story...